brian-rose/atm320-thermodynamics/schedule.md

   -
 * - 10/11
   - 19
-  - Thickness and the hysometric equation
+  - Thickness and the hypsometric equation
   - [Assignment 4](assignments/assignment4) handed out
 * - 10/14
   -